zilhak/FebsTool/README.md

  - this tool makes your work fast
  - this tool makes your work easy
- - your work with this tool is so bored
+ - but, your work with this tool is so bored
- - your work with this tool is so sleepy
+ - but, your work with this tool is so sleepy

-## this is F.E.B.S Tool.
+### This is F.E.B.S Tool.